Archive-name: RGP_FAQ.RTF

 cater primarily to thuh collector.
 Many are regular participants on

 the rec.games.pinball newsgroup.
-When lookin' for a new machine, like, wow,
+When lookin' for a new machine, man,

 don't forget to check rgp!
 Oh, wow!